iputapp/lounas-hub/.github/CONTRIBUTING.md

 1. Fork the repository to your GitHub account.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-work`
 3. Make your changes and test them thoroughly.
+4. Run `npm run format` to check for errors.
 4. Commit your changes: `git commit -m "Your descriptive commit message"`
 5. Push to the branch: `git push origin feature/your-work`
 6. Open a pull request on GitHub from your fork to the main repository.